 - 1. Follow instructions for your service area. - 2.
 Reassure patients and visitors that we are taking precautionary measures for their safety. - 3.
-Discourage visitors from leaving facility or using elevators. - 4.
+Discourage visitors from leaving facility or using elevators but volunteers cannot force a visitor to stay in the building. - 4.
 Take cover in an interior area of the department without windows or closest area clearly marked a tornado shelter. - 5.
 Avoid lobbies, hallways, walkways, atriums, and other areas with glass. - 6.
 Volunteers MAY NOT LEAVE THE BUILDING until an "all clear" is given.